supermacro/elm-antd/CONTRIBUTING.md

 #### Unit Testing

+Unit tests ensure that things **behave** as expected, and prevent behavioural regressions.

 Make sure you have `elm-test` globally installed.

 To run tests, run `elm-test` to run tests for the components in `src/Ant`

 #### Visual Testing

+Visual tests ensure that things **look** as expected, and prevent visual regressions.

 Visual tests work by running a server that returns a single component.
 At the moment, the server does not live-reload on file change.